Akashsingh2100/Railaway-Track-Anamoly-Detection/README.md

 How It Works
 Data Collection: The dataset used for this project comprises images of railway tracks, some of which contain anomalies or faults, while others are normal.
-These images are annotated to indicate the presence of an anomaly.
+These images are provided by salmaneunus on Kaggle to indicate the presence of an anomaly.

 Transfer Learning: Transfer learning is employed using the MobileNet V3 architecture.
 MobileNet V3 is a convolutional neural network (CNN) pretrained on a large dataset and is capable of feature extraction from images.